String Views

 A string view lets us circumvent the need to create a copy in scenarios like this.
 It provides a read-only interface for an underlying string.

-String views work across many string types, giving us a consistent set of methods to work with the strings, without the performance hit of converting the strings to a consistent type.
+String views work across many string types, providing a consistent set of methods to work with them without the performance hit of converting the strings to a single type.

 Creating String Views

-The standard library’s implementation of a string view is std::string_view, available by including <string_view>
+The standard library’s implementation of a string view is std::string_view, which is available by including <string_view>

 #include <string_view>